 - 20 ounces mashed overripe banana – about 2 1/3 cups of mashed banana frozen bananas thawed out is fine

 - 1 cup unsweetened applesauce

-- 1/2 cup prewashed quinoa -dry – uncooked ground into a powder – see video – if you can’t find prewashed quinoa try using ground millet instead or quinoa flakes or quinoa flour
+- 1/2 cup prewashed quinoa -dry – uncooked ground into a powder – see video – if you can’t find prewashed quinoa try using ground millet instead or quinoa flakes or quinoa flour or ground oats

 - 2 cups Quick Cooking Steel Cut Oats* see note below recipe